Does acupuncture work?

 Yes, there is lots of research that proves it's effective for a wide range of health problems including pain conditions and for side effects of cancer treatments.
 Even though there is plenty of evidence to prove that it works, it's still considered an alternative medicine, especially in the United States.

 The National Institute of Health holds dozens of research articles, controlled trials and meta-analysis which show that acupuncture does work.
-Study suggests that it's been proven to work in hundreds of research studies when sham acupuncture isn't used, especially for pain management.
+Study suggests that it's been proven to work in hundreds of research studies when sham acupuncture isn't used, especially in reduces pain and blood pressure.
 Brain mapping, dye staining and hormone analysis has shown the effects upon the body.
 You can learn more information about how it works from a scientific view point.